 - One in every six people world wide is a co-op member (about 1 billion)

 A few years ago.
 Saskatchewan Co-operative Association published "Saskatchewan Co-operatives: Supporting Economic Growth and Sustainability".
 The booklet contains basic information about co-operatives, co-operative statistics, stories of successful co-operatives and ideas about where the co-operative model may be used to support continued economic growth in Saskatchewan.
 The booklet also contains information about the work of Saskatchewan Co-operative Association and information about our member organizations.
 While still relevant and indicative of the size, scope and strength of the Saskatchewan co-operative sector, some of the statistical information is becoming dated.

-Updated (but still old!)
 Co-op Statistics from Co-operative Information Booklet